brunomartins/Sandbox/README.md

 ### For Dynamo in Civil3D
 * Copy the DynExcel folder into the local folder:<br/>
 ``C:\Users\{USER}\AppData\Autodesk\C3D {VERSION}\Dynamo\{VERSION}\pakages``

+## Feedback
+Please use **GitHub issues** for your feedback, reporting bugs or suggesting new tools.
+Follow these steps on how to create an [issue.](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)

 ## Repository Ownership
 * **Practice**: Digital Delivery